Standard Track Licensing

 Financial resources requirement

-The requirement must be met as scheduled in the Licensees (Capital Adequacy) Rules 2010.
+The requirement must be met as scheduled in The Licensees (Capital Adequacy) Rules and Guidance, 2021.

 Investment licence application pack